 The ending didn’t happen the way I picture or in a way that seemed to go with the story.
 We have these two young women who have learned to work together to do some amazing things, and then like a balloon, it all fizzled.
 But the journey to the ending was super fun.
 Beth & Lucy is a fun story with a bit of magic, misadventure, and mayhem.

-Beth & Lucy is available for preorder on Amazon for $2.99, it releases April 9th.
+Beth & Lucy is available on Amazon for $2.99 it’s enrolled in KU.

 About the book: